 21. Phobophobia (Fear of phobias)

 Phobophobia is a fear of phobias.
-This can be described as free-floating anxiety, where a person spirals in a circle of anxiety from fearing fear itself.
+This can be described as free-floating anxiety, where a person spirals into a circle of anxiety due to fearing fear itself.
 In that respect, it is a self-fulfilling prophecy.
 Phobophobia is commonly co-diagnosed with other types of specific phobias and is often associated with anxiety disorders.
 People with phobophobia will often avoid social situations or other situations that can lead to anxiety.
 When extreme, it will greatly interfere with an individual’s everyday life.

 Some people may turn to alcohol or drugs to cope with their phobias.
 If you are affected by a phobia and are using substances to cope, we can help.
 We have comprehensive treatment plans and online counseling that can help you gain control of your thoughts and actions.